DrewKiino/Firebolt/README.md

 ### Subclassing Resolvers

-Resolvers are subclasses if you feel the need to create your own kind of a `Resolver` ex: `MyAppResolver`.
-You can do it like so -
+Resolvers are subclassable if you feel the need to create your own kind of a `Resolver` ex: `MyAppResolver`.

 It is important that you pass in your own `resolverId` through an initializer witin your subclass.
 If you don't, your subclass will inheritely be a `GlobalResolver` since a standalone `Resolver` class with no identifier is essentially a singleton.

+Example -

 ```swift
 class MyAppResolver: Resolver {